xmos/vocalfusion-rpi-setup/README.md

 - add a cron job to reset the device at boot up
 - add a cron job to configure the DAC at boot up

-For XVF361x-UA devices these actions will be done as well:
+For XVF3510-UA and XVF361x-UA devices these actions will be done as well:

 - update the asoundrc file to support USB devices
 - update udev rules so that root privileges are not needed to access USB control interface